EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 # Research on the subject of Fisher’s Iris data set
 This project is based on Fisher’s Iris data set.
 I intend to lay out a summary of my findings from my research on background information about this topic.
-According to Wikipedia (https://en.wikipedia.org/wiki/Iris_flower_data_set) 'the data set is composed of 50 samples from 3 species of Iris, which is a flower.'
+According to [Wikipedia - Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set); '...the data set is composed of 50 samples from 3 species of Iris, which is a flower.'

 ![Image of an Iris Flower](https://upload.wikimedia.org/wikipedia/commons/4/49/Iris_germanica_%28Purple_bearded_Iris%29%2C_Wakehurst_Place%2C_UK_-_Diliff.jpg)